 Background: In 2014, lawmakers cut six days of early voting - eliminating "Golden Week," during which voters could register and cast a ballot all in one trip - and changed absentee and provisional ballot rules.
-Both restrictions are subject to ongoing litigation.

 In 2014, Secretary of State Jon Husted (R) also issued a directive reducing early voting on weekday evenings and weekends.
 In 2015, state officials and voting rights advocates settled a separate ongoing lawsuit over the early voting hours, which restored one day of Sunday voting and added early voting hours on weekday evenings.
 The settlement is in place through 2018.